 If you’re on a tight budget, vinyl pergolas might be a viable option.
 They are becoming increasingly popular nowadays.
 Not only are they affordable, but they also offer durability.
 They are also easy to maintain.
-They are highly customizable, and there are many design options in the market for you to choose from.
+They are highly customisable, and there are many design options in the market for you to choose from.

-Aluminum is a great, viable material if you’re aiming for a more modern vibe for your pergola.
+Aluminium is a great, viable material if you’re aiming for a more modern vibe for your pergola.
 Pergolas made of aluminium have a straightforward design.
 The material is easy to maintain and is fairly durable, even in harsh weather.

-Cards on the table - fiberglass pergolas are expensive.
+Cards on the table - fibreglass pergolas are expensive.
 They are on the higher end of the market because they can undoubtedly outlast any other material in the market.
 The material won’t corrode or rust, so maintenance is not much of a hassle.

-What other factors affect the cost?
+What other factors affect the cost of a pergola?

 While having a general idea of how much pergola installations cost, this service has no guaranteed rate.
 It’s best to contact a contractor in your area to ask for their rates.
 In talking to them, here are some other factors you might want to consider when negotiating for rates: